bren10k/surfr/README.md

 # Api.ai - Webhook for swell data

-Takes a city or beach and returns the swell data
+Takes a city and returns the swell data